A-S620/rabbit-holes/_holes/Hafiz.md

 This book singlehandedly shifted my entire perspective on God, from an authoritative judge to an all loving, joyful friend.
 And as someone who doesnt necessarily believe they have a grand purpose to fulfill, I found that "to love" is what it really is all about.
 I often find myself going back to Hafiz when life feels heavier than I can bare.

 # Parts of the whole
 So on this page I want to record my reflections on his poetry as I continue to reread them.
 The order of peoms follows the order in the book I heard God Laughing By Daniel Ladinsky, with each heading being the corresponding title in the book.
-This is my analysis of what I think each verse means.
+This is my analysis of what I think each poem means.

 ## A Divine Invitation
 "We can come to God